If you are already a member of the veg scheme and need to contact us, email us

 • making our scheme a collection scheme rather than delivering door to door (which also keeps our carbon emissions very low)

-• not providing bespoke bags but instead offering a swap box at most collection points so you can swap unwanted items.
+• not providing bespoke bags but instead offering a swap box at most collection points so you can exchange unwanted items.

 This means that more of your money is going to the farmer and we are fairer to our farmers, our members and the environment.
 The other advantage of this scheme is that GC is not for profit, rather than commercial, so we invest any surplus in advancing GC's aims - advocating for fairer, farmer-focused trade and agroecological farming.
 Read our director Julie's blog post to see just what a huge difference you make to farmers by buying through GC.